-Flaky Sourdough Pie Crust filled with warm cinnamon-spiced apples that are tender and not mushy.
+With a delicious flaky sourdough pie crust and warm cinnamon-spiced apples that are tender and not mushy this Sourdough Discard Apple Pie will be the star of your get-together.
 Baking an apple pie from scratch may seem intimidating, but my easy, no-fail sourdough crust makes the challenge a bit easier.

 Sponsored by Imperial Sugar